Graduate Handbook

 Residential and online teaching appointments: The Department of African American Studies also offers teaching appointments, both online and residential, that are not in the form of teaching assistantships (thus they do not carry a tuition waiver nor insurance).

 Residential and online teaching appointments that are not teaching assistantships are made on a rolling basis as needed in response to programmatic needs.
-Requests for applications will be made via the AFAM department office and vetted by the Department Head.
+Requests for applications will be made via the Department of African American Studies office and vetted by the Department Head.

-We encourage you to engage the AFAM community from the moment you arrive at Penn State—even if you have not yet decided whether to formally apply for a dual-title Ph.D.
+We encourage you to engage the African American studies community from the moment you arrive at Penn State—even if you have not yet decided whether to formally apply for a dual-title Ph.D.
 Here are important modes of doing so:

 Annual graduate student orientation and reception.
 We hold an orientation session a few weeks into fall semester as well as a welcome dinner.